stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 Using lazily evaluated expressions allows Eigen to avoid redundant copies, reads, and writes to our data.
 However, this comes at the cost of code complication.

 In (3), when we access the coefficients of `x`, if its type is similar to the wacky expression above we can get incorrect results as Eigen does not guarantee any safety of results when performing coefficient level access on a expression type that transforms its inputs.
-So `to_ref()` looks at its input type, and if the input type is an Eigen expression that performs a calculation then it returns as if we called `.eval()` on our input, otherwise it returns the same type as `x`.
+So @ref stan::math::to_ref  looks at its input type, and if the input type is an Eigen expression that performs a calculation then it returns as if we called `.eval()` on our input, otherwise it returns the same type as `x`.

-Another example to show the need for `to_ref()` is in the below (which you can copy and paste into godbolt.org to try yourself)
+Another example to show the need for @ref stan::math::to_ref  is in the below (which you can copy and paste into godbolt.org to try yourself)

 ```cpp
 #include <Eigen/Dense>